adamduncan/eleventy-shortcomps/README.md

 (See React’s [Functional and class components](https://reactjs.org/docs/components-and-props.html#functional-and-class-components) documentation)

 This single `props` argument can also be [destructured](https://davidwalsh.name/destructuring-function-arguments) and assigned [default parameter values](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Default_parameters).
 Awesome.

+_Note:_ The example above uses the [logical AND operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Description) to add conditional rendering logic for the `<figcaption>`.
+Ensure props have default values set to avoid this rendering a value of `false` in compiled templates.

 With this approach, we still declare our shortcodes in `.eleventy.js` as we did previously.
 But instead of passing multiple parameters to them in our templates, we pass a single object containing all of the properties.
 In a templating language like Nunjucks, that might look like: